The National Election Office Logo

 Observers Appointed to Supervise Ballot Boxes

-Nominating organizations that field a national list, i.e., both organizations fielding a party list and organizations fielding a national minority list, can each appoint a maximum of two observers per seat of the National Assembly's individual electoral districts, who can be present at the supervision of the ballot box used for the submission of voting documents.
+Nominating organizations that nominate a national list, i.e., both organizations nominating a party list and organizations nominating a national minority list, may appoint a maximum of two observers per seat municipality of single-member constituencies of the National Assembly, who can be present at the supervision of the ballot box used for the submission of election documents.

-Only a voter registered in the central voter registry can be an observer.
+Only a voter registered in the central electoral register can be an observer.

 The observer must be: